agentsea/agentd/docs/api/index.rst

         "status": "success"
     }

-Possible `status` values:
+Possible ``status`` values:

-- `success`: The scroll action was successfully performed.
+- ``success``: The scroll action was successfully performed.
-- `error`: An error occurred while attempting to perform the scroll action.
-An additional `message` field will provide details about the error.
+- ``error``: An error occurred while attempting to perform the scroll action.
+An additional ``message`` field will provide details about the error.

 POST /drag_mouse
 ^^^^^^^^^^^^^^^^

-The drag_mouse endpoint drags the mouse cursor from its current location to a specified location on the screen.
+The ``/drag_mouse`` endpoint drags the mouse cursor from its current location to a specified location on the screen.

 **Request:**